HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: QLBEANS*

 Matchmoving is a massively important technique in visual effects which enables CG elements to have matching translation, rotation and scale values to elements shot in the live-action scan.
-The most common way this is done is by indivually tracking a number of 2D points in a scan, at different depths in real-world space, and by reconstructing a 3d camera a using complex math.
+The most common way this is done is by individually tracking a number of 2D points in a scan, at different depths in real-world space, and by reconstructing a 3d camera a using complex math.
 This is the core of how the tracking system working in popular matchmoving software such as 3DEqualizer and PFTrack, though this system can sometimes struggle with footage that doesn't have many high-contrast, easy to track points.
 Another method, used in mocha Pro, that manages this issue quite well, is planar tracking, which aims to tracks whole surfaces, rather than individual points, though it doesn't work so well when there are no flat 2d planes, so there is no all-round best solution.
 Similar techniques to these can also be used to reconstruct 3D geometry and textures too.

 Bodytracking is another important matchmove task, which is the skill of matching a CG digi-double's animation to an actor in a live-action plate.
 This geometry can then be cached out and used later down the line by other departments, for example by lighting, if a full-CG replacement is required, or by FX if they need a simulation to react with the actors body.